Fulham F.C.: 2013–present: Shahid Khan's ownership

 Shahid Khan took over as chairman in July 2013, but after a poor start to the 2013–14 season, having only amassed 10 points from 13 games, Martin Jol was dismissed as manager in December 2013, with René Meulensteen taking charge as head coach.
 Meulensteen was replaced by Felix Magath after just 17 games in charge following no upturn in form, but fortunes did not improve, and Fulham were eventually relegated to the Championship after a 4–1 defeat away to Stoke on 3 May.

 Fulham broke the Championship transfer record that summer in a restructuring of the squad by Magath, but after a disastrous start to the new season, amassing just one point in seven games, Magath was dismissed in September 2014, with Kit Symons appointed as caretaker manager.
 Fulham eventually finished the season in 17th place.
 The team suffered an inconsistent start to the following season and after a 5–2 loss at home to Birmingham City, and lying in 12th place, Kit Symons was dismissed as manager in November 2015.
 It paved the way for Serbian Slaviša Jokanović to be appointed on 27 December 2015.
 Fulham's fortunes did not improve greatly following Jokanović's appointment, but the team finished the 2015–16 Championship season in 20th place, avoiding relegation by 11 points.

 The 2016–17 season saw huge improvements in both results and performances.
 Despite an inconsistent start, the team saw a significant improvement from October onwards which saw them secure a 6th-place finish.
 They entered the play-offs, but lost to Reading 2–1 on aggregate in the semi-final.
 During this time, club owner Shahid Khan's son Tony Khan was named as Vice Chairman and Director of Football Operations, and he also holds the roles of General Manager and Sporting Director.
-Despite a slow start to the following season, the club went on a club-record 23 game unbeaten run in the league which led to a 3rd-place finish, narrowly missing out automatic promotion.
+Despite a slow start to the following season, the club went on a club-record 23 game unbeaten run in the league which led to a 3rd-place finish, just missing out on automatic promotion after a 1–3 away defeat to Birmingham City.
 The team went on to win the EFL Championship play-off final against Aston Villa to return to the Premier League on 26 May 2018.